Happy New Year!

 I finally finished her!

-I’d been wanting to make a doll like this since the early 90s in St. Paul.
-At a fancy shop in Summit Hill I saw a teacup fairy by Stephanie Blythe and Susan Snodgrass.
+I’d been wanting to make a doll like the White Witch since the early 90s in St. Paul.
+When I lived there I saw a teacup fairy by Stephanie Blythe and Susan Snodgrass at fancy shop in Summit Hill.

 The delicacy, the precision, the tiny, tiny crystals- there was something about it that moved me deeply.